Rokasl/CS408_project/report/source/11_chapter_4.md

 ## Introduction

-Because of the complexity of overall project and the lack of initial author knowledge in the field the most optimal plan was to start with something small and expand gradually.
+Because of the complexity of the project and the lack of initial author knowledge in the field, the most optimal plan was to start with small, less demanding development and expand gradually.
 The intricacies consist of:

 * Frank is a complex functional language;
-* Frankjnr adds another layer of complexity, since author needs to be aware of the implementation and compilation process;
+* "Frankjnr" adds another layer of complexity, since author needs to be aware of the implementation and compilation process;
-* Dependence on Shonky's language, because the final implementation of the Compiler must be able to understand and compile Shonky language;
+* Dependence on Shonky's language, because the final implementation of the Compiler must be able to understand and compile Shonky's data structures;
-* Complexity of the Compilers and their implementation;
+* Complexity of the compilers and their implementation;
-* Complexity of Abstract Machines and their implementation;
+* Complexity of abstract machines and their implementation;

-Thus, simpler language was developed with matching Compiler and Abstract Machine.
-Both, the Compiler and the Machine were developed while keeping in mind that their key parts will be used for the final product.
-So efficiency, reliability, structure were all key factors.
+Thus, simpler language was developed with matching compiler and abstract machine.
+Both, the compiler and the machine were developed while keeping in mind that their key parts will be reused for the final system.
+So efficiency, reliability, structure were all important factors.

 ## Simple system